About Splunk On-Call and Grafana

 You can now test and save the integration.

-The resulting test alert in VictorOps should look similar to this:
+The resulting test alert in Splunk On-Call should look similar to this:

-For those with full-stack VictorOps features, you can include the Grafana image of the alert into VictorOps.
+For those with Enterprise Splunk On-Call features, you can include the Grafana image of the alert in the notification.
 When configuring the notification channel in Grafana, select the box to Include image.
-This will automatically add the correct “image_url” field to the payload.

-Your resulting VictorOps incident should now include the image as an annotation:
+Your resulting Splunk On-Call incident should now include the image as an annotation: